ravil99/Decorators-in-action/README.md

 # Innopolis Unviersity.
 Software Design with Python.
 Assignment 1.
-Ravil Akhmetzhanov
+Ravil Akhmetzhanov.
 ## Decorators in action

 There are 5 files in repository: task_1 - task_4.py and main.py.